Suspect In Fatal Shooting Of Portland Right-Wing Protester Killed By Law Enforcement

 The whole incident appears to unfold in about 10 seconds.
 In that same video, police in riot gear arrive on the scene in less than a minute.
 Danielson died from a single gunshot wound to the chest, the Multnomah County Medical Examiner said Monday.

 Danielson was a supporter of the far-right regional political group Patriot Prayer.
-Since 2016, when the group was formed, its members have engaged in violence during protests in Portland with anti-fascist counter-demonstrators.
+Since 2016, when the group was formed, its members have engaged in violence during protests in Portland with anti-fascist demonstrators.

-Danielson took part in the massive rolling demonstration, called the Trump 2020 Cruise Rally, that took place on Aug.
-29, Patriot Prayer founder Joey Gibson told The Lars Larson Show this week, a radio talk show based in Portland.
+Danielson took part in the massive rolling demonstration, called the Trump 2020 Cruise Rally, on Saturday, Patriot Prayer founder Joey Gibson told The Lars Larson Show this week, a radio talk show based in Portland.

-The caravan began at Clackamas Town Center, but ended up driving through downtown Portland.
+The caravan began at Clackamas Town Center and drove through downtown Portland.
 Many of the hundreds of vehicles were decked out in Trump flags and signs.
 At times, participants sprayed racial justice protesters with pepper spray from the back of pickup trucks.
-On a few occasions, vehicles in the caravan tried to drive through crowds of counter-demonstrators, though no serious injuries were reported.
+On a few occasions, vehicles in the caravan tried to drive through crowds of demonstrators, though no serious injuries were reported.

 At the time he was killed, Danielson wore a Patriot Prayer hat and shorts with a pro-police patch sewn onto them.